krossetti/DDL-DC/entity-resolution-basics.md

 (Y)es, being a affirmation of the duplicate,
 (N)o, being a negative of the duplicate,
-(U)nsure, meaning you cannot make a decision due to a lack of information, or (f)inished, thus completing the session.
+(U)nsure, meaning you cannot make a decision due to a lack of information, or (F)inished, thus completing the session.

 #####Figure 1.
 ![Dedupe snapshot](figures/dedupeEX.png)